Human Rights in the 1970s

 Jan Eckel teaches history at the University of Freiburg.

-Samuel Moyn, James Bryce Professor of European Legal History at Columbia University, is the author of The Last Utopia: Human Rights in History, and editor of the journal Humanity.
+Samuel Moyn, Professor of Law at Harvard University, is the author of The Last Utopia: Human Rights in History, and editor of the journal Humanity.